Nexmo/nexmo-cli/source/README.md

 All source files are in ES6.

+## Client(Config, Emitter)

+Allows for initializing of the Nexmo Node library.

-## Client
+## Config(Emitter)

-Reads the config for the Nexmo SDK from file and instantiates a Nexmo client.
+Allows for reading and writing of user credentials to the `.nexmorc` file

-## Emitter
+## Emitter()

 Handles output to the console.
-Will keep check of the global `--quiet` flag to hide debug level logging.
+Will keep check of the global `--quiet`, `--verbose` and `--debug` flags to show and hide the right logs.

-## Request
+## Request(Config, Client, Response)

-Passes the CLI request to the Nexmo client and response handler.
+Takes input from the CLI and passes this on to the Client or the Config.
+Binds results to be handled by the Response.

-## Response
+## Response(Validator, Emitter)

-Passes a response from the Nexmo client.
+Parses responses from Config and Client.
+Passes the initial results to the Validator and if it all passes uses the Emitter to output the results.

-## Validator
+## Validator(Emitter)

-Validates the response from the Nexmo client.
+Validates error and response objects and outputs errors using the Emitter.